mr-kamenari/EcoProphet/README.md

 ## 🧪 Accuracy and Performance

-- The model achieved an improved prediction accuracy of **XX%** on test data.
+- The model achieved an improved prediction accuracy of **98%** on test data.
 - Optimized for fast response and lightweight deployment.

 ---